Brewery coming to downtown Greensburg

 It will not have a kitchen, but McLaughlin said they hope to work with food trucks and local restaurants to provide snacks for patrons.

-The name “Invisible Man” comes from Mellon’s admiration of the Ralph Ellison novel, but it also describes what his role will be at the brewery, working unseen in the basement, Stephanie Victor said.
+The name “Invisible Man” comes from Mellors’ admiration of the H.G.
+Wells novel, but it also describes what his role will be at the brewery, working unseen in the basement, Stephanie Victor said.

 “He’ll be the man behind the mask, the invisible man,” she said.